Between 1803 and 1806, the vast majority of the states of the Holy Roman Empire were mediatized

-become necessary under pressure from France.
-The Treaty of the Confederation of the Rhine of 1806 continued the process of
+necessary under pressure from France.
+The Treaty of the Confederation of the Rhine of 1806 continued the process of mediatization.

-mediatization.
-The constitution of the German Confederation of 1815 confirmed the mediatization, but gave certain rights to
+The constitution of the German Confederation of 1815 confirmed the mediatization, but gave certain rights to the mediatized

-who was previously a directly subject to the authority of the Emperor ceased to be subject to any superior authority.
-In practice,
+a directly subject to the authority of the Emperor ceased to be subject to any superior authority.
+In practice, however, not

-however, not everyone survived as sovereign into the new legal order that emerged in 1806.
-Of those who were immediate in
+everyone survived as sovereign into the new legal order that emerged in 1806.
+Of those who were immediate in the Empire, some

-the Empire, some became sovereign; the others became subjects of someone else: they were mediatized.
-Most mediatizations took
+became sovereign; the others became subjects of someone else: they were mediatized.
+Most mediatizations took place in July

-place in July 1806 as a consequence of the formation of the Confederation of the Rhine.
-Within the area covered by the Confederation,
+1806 as a consequence of the formation of the Confederation of the Rhine.
+Within the area covered by the Confederation, those

 entities.
 A few other mediatizations were carried out by Napoleon between 1806 and 1813, and were not reversed by the Congress